CraftAcademyLabs/ca_course/guides/react_checkout_guide/11_finializing_on_the_client_side.md

 });
 ```

-We also want to make sure that we have som configration to use in the cypress tests.
+We also want to make sure that we have som configuration to use in the cypress tests.
 We are adding a delay depending on the different functions that cypress runs.
 ```js
 // cypress/support/commands.js
 const COMMAND_DELAY = 150;